Evaluation of Faculty Performance and Merit Pay Considerations

 - Recognition of awards for teaching, awards received by students under the supervision of faculty, and TTU Teaching Academy membership.

 Scholarship productivity should be measured by the scope, depth, relevance, and overall contribution of the individual’s program.
 The candidate may provide evidence of scholarly activities in a variety of mechanisms appropriate to the discipline and based on the initial appointment letter.
-Scholarship may take the form of traditional research or creative activities.
+Scholarship may take the form of traditional research or creative activities (Department of Design only).
 Evaluation of scholarship performance should be based on such factors as:

 - Grant proposals submitted to agencies and sponsors.